-The more successful modern societies are in utilizing the beneficial effects of competition while avoiding its adverse effects, the less people need to rely on having their own families, which always performed these tasks before the emergence of modern societies, and the larger the fall in the value of having children "as an investment".
-So there is indeed an underlying logic to the inverse relationship that emerges between a country's level of development and its total fertility rate.
-Yet it still appears a paradoxical outcome that people should be less willing to have children the better they can afford them.
-In Germany, for example, the number of live births per woman was twice as high in the 1960s as it is today (a TFR of 2.4 versus 1.3) even though real incomes have quadrupled in that time.
+The more successful modern societies are in utilizing the beneficial effects of competition while avoiding its adverse effects, the less people need to rely on their own families, which always performed these tasks before the emergence of modern societies, and the larger is the fall in the value of having children "as an investment".
+So there is indeed an underlying logic to the inverse relationship that emerges between a country's level of development and its TFR.
+Yet it still appears a paradoxical outcome that people should be less willing to have children the more they can afford them.
+In Germany, for example, the number of live births per woman was twice as high in the 1960s as it is today (a TFR of 2.4 versus one of 1.3) even though real incomes have quadrupled since that time.

 For decades, the positive net cost/benefit outcome of the German-style model of the social market economy appeared beyond dispute.
-However, in the last quarter of the 20th Century it became increasingly clear that the economic success generated by this type of society was counterbalanced by a demographic failure that may yet prove destructive for both economy and society in future.
+However, in the last quarter of the twentieth century, it became increasingly clear that the economic success generated by this type of society was counterbalanced by a demographic failure that may yet prove destructive for both economy and society in future.
 The cause of this adverse trend lies in the demo-economic paradox which affects most countries of the world.
-Whether the comparison is made longitudinally, i.e. by viewing the same country at different points in time, or as a cross-section of countries at the same point in time, the same inverse correlation is found between live births per woman and the level of development, as expressed by quantities such as life expectancy, the UN Human Development Index, or per capita income.
+Whether the comparison is made longitudinally, that is to say, by viewing the same country at different points in time, or as a cross section of countries at the same point in time, the same inverse correlation is found between live births per woman and the level of development, as expressed by indicators such as life expectancy, the United Nations Development Programme (UNDP) human development index, and per capita income.

-This comparison is brought out in Figure 1, which covers the world's 30 most populous countries, together accounting for 80% of the world population.
-If the correlation shown in the chart is carried out for other points in time, the same falling curve is in evidence.
-Evidently, this pattern of correlation is valid across the globe: it holds for most countries in the world, regardless of what kind of economic system or form of society they have, their histories, religions and cultures.
-So this has to be a fundamental mechanism, the stringency and force of which derive from the unbridgeable antagonism between the two basic human principles of action, namely competition and the exclusion of rivals on the one hand or solidarity with and the inclusion of fellow human beings on the other.
+This cross-section comparison is shown in figure I, which covers the world's 30 most populous countries, together accounting for 80 per cent of the world population.
+If the correlation is carried out for other points in time, the same falling curve appears.
+Evidently, this pattern of correlation is valid across the globe: it holds for most countries in the world, regardless of what kind of economic system or form of society they have and regardless of their histories, religions and cultures.
+So this has to be a fundamental mechanism, the stringency and force of which derive from the unbridgeable antagonism between the two basic human principles of action, namely, competition and the exclusion of rivals on the one hand and solidarity with and the inclusion of fellow human beings on the other.